dinoweblog/Pet-Boarding-Site-FB/README.md

 ---

 ## About this project: 🙌
 > This is a solo project.
 It is a react and redux pet boarding booking website.
 A full-stack website developed on its own in 2 days.
-We added features like login and signup for both users [admin, customer], filter &amp; sort according to price, &amp; End to End Flow, etc.
+I added features like login and signup for both users [admin, customer], filter &amp; sort according to price, &amp; End to End Flow, etc.

 ---